empathic-ai/altimit/README.md

 Altimit is designed on top of a flexible protocol for building an open Metaverse.
 Altimit can be used as an engine for creating your own metaverse application, or as a plugin in your engine of choice.

+Essentially, Altimit is a networking plugin.
+But it is also a set of tools built around that plugin to interface with other applications in a very flexible and useful way.

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This simple starting point is the basis for Altimit's design—enabling it to be maximally flexible and compatible with existing protocols.

-Essentially, Altimit is a networking plugin.
-But it is also a set of tools built around that plugin to interface with other applications in a flexible way.

 Ideally, developers don't even have to <i>think</i> about using Altimit—they can just plug into their toolchain to access it's features.